Frank Tachau

 Frank Tachau (19 October 1929, Braunschweig, Germany – 23 July 2010, Sykesville, USA) was an American scholar of German descent.
-He is credited with raising the study of the Middle East to a new level, and was a lecturer and professor at a number of universities, most notably the University of Illinois.
+Scholars have noted that his work contributed to expanding the study of the Middle East into a comparative field.
+He was a lecturer and professor at several universities, including the University of Illinois.

 Early life and education

 Frank Tachau was born in Baunschweig into a Jewish family.
 His father was Paul Tachau and his mother Ilse Tachau.
 Some members of the family were rabbis involved in German politics.
 The family moved to the United States in 1936, eventually settling on Chicago's South Side.
 Tachau graduated from the Hyde Park Academy High School.
 He graduated with a BSc and eventually obtained an MSc in political sciences from the University of Chicago.
 He received his Ph.D in international relations from the same university in 1958.
 His dissertation focused on the "Diplomacy on the Turkish Straits between 1936 and 1942".